Gee-Singh/prime-numbers-api/README.md

 # Running Locally :

- - Simply run the Application main method or use mvn clean build and mvn spring-boot:run commands to start the project
+ - Simply run the Application main method or use mvn clean install and mvn spring-boot:run commands to start the project
  - Once its up and running please navigate to http://localhost:8080/swagger-ui.html page
  - Click on PrimeNumberController and you will find get api request details [/primes/{limit}]
  - Click on try-it-out button and enter upper limit value [example : 100]